Alessandro De Tomaso was born in Argentina in 1928. His

 course, the reverse order of how things were normally done.
 Testing immediately

-the rear sub-frame.
+the welds of the rear sub-frame.

 A